tlee753/tlee753.github.io/_pages/quotes.md

 > "Most people would rather be certain they're miserable than risk being happy."
 - Robert Anthony

+> “The greatness of a man is not in how much wealth he acquires, but in his integrity and his ability to affect those around him positively.”
+- Bob Marley

 ### Entreprenuers
 > "If you think you can or can't, you're right."